Cell Signaling Technology (CST) has built a diverse team of global executives to advance our global strategic mission.

 “My job is to make sure CST continues to be an organization focused on a very high level of science and innovation.”

-Roby drives research, product, and technology innovation, facilitating the creation of CST’s most valuable products, technologies, and intellectual property.
-Roby has driven the creation and implementation of novel antibody technology platforms that have been critical to CST’s success.
+Roby drives research, product, and technology innovation, facilitating the creation of our most valuable products, technologies, and intellectual property at CST.
+Roby has driven the creation and implementation of novel antibody technology platforms that have been critical to the success of the organization.
 He previously served as Director of Research and Vice President for research at CST.

 Before joining CST in 1999, he was a staff scientist at the biotechnology company New England Biolabs.